Welcome to our website!

 - Younger onset Alzheimer's

-The GIC offers support groups for those individuals who are currently caring for a family member with memory loss.
+The Illinois Chapter offers support groups for those individuals who are currently caring for a family member with memory loss.
 Come share your experiences and receive emotional support in a safe and confidential environment.
 Click here to search for support groups in your area.

 We currently offer one bilingual —Spanish and English — support group, and hope to have more soon.